centrifugal/centrifuge-swift/README.md

 # SwiftCentrifuge

-This library is a **work in progress**.

 SwiftCentrifuge is a Websocket client for Centrifugo and Centrifuge library.
 This client uses Protobuf protocol for client-server communication.

-This library runs all operations in its own queues and provides necessary callbacks so you don't need to worry about managing concurrency yourself.
+SwiftCentrifuge runs all operations in its own queues and provides necessary callbacks so you don't need to worry about managing concurrency yourself.

+## Status of library

+This library is feature rich and supports almost all Centrifuge/Centrifugo features (see feature matrix below).
+But it's very young and still at active development.
+Any help and feedback is very appreciated to make it production ready.

-# Installation
+## Installation

+There are several convenient ways.

-## CocoaPods
+### CocoaPods

 To integrate SwiftCentrifuge into your Xcode project using CocoaPods, specify it in your `Podfile`: